Bake Play Smile

 Strawberries, cornflour and sugar in a white bowl.

 1. Prep the strawberries: Cut strawberries in half, drain any excess juice, then place into a large bowl.
-Add the cornflour and caster sugar and mix until the strawberries are coated well.
+Add the cornflour and caster sugar to the strawberry mixture and stir until the strawberries are coated well.

 Strawberries coated with sugar and cornflour in a white baking dish.

-1. Assemble the base: Drain any excess liquid off once more, and then spread the strawberry mixture evenly into your prepared dish.
+1. Assemble the base: Drain any excess liquid off once more, and then pour the strawberry filling evenly into your prepared dish.

 Butter, sugar and flour in a bowl.